 - 11.3.2.1.
-It is important that all itinerant unit members have adequate work space.
+Because it is important that all itinerant unit members have adequate work space, a meeting shall be held with the site administrator, at the request of the unit member, to discuss the unit member's needs.
 Site administrators are strongly encouraged to provide itinerant unit members with this adequate work space and all appropriate equipment.
 Sites with limited space availability should explore the possibility of locating an alternative facility on the site for use by the itinerant staff.
 To the extent possible, whenever it is necessary to use such space during the itinerant unit member's scheduled time, the unit member shall be notified in advance. - 11.3.2.2.
 Among the factors to be considered by the District in the assignment of itinerant unit members should be the availability of office space, appropriate services to students, and proximity of sites to which the unit member is assigned. - 11.3.3.
 Unit members shall be provided with locked storage upon request.